Beastslash/about/governance/mission.md

 # Mission
-Our mission is to produce media that sparks imagination and fuels creativity through engaging experiences.
+Our mission is to spark imagination, fuel creativity, and encourage curiousity through engaging experiences.